7urtles/Nginx-Django-Deployment/README.md

    example: if your structure is 'project/venv' then 'project' is your project name for the setup script.

-5. enter the public ip(example: 54.25.36.254), or your domain name (example: your_domain.com)
+5. Enter your public ip(example: 54.25.36.254), or your domain name (example: your_domain.com)

-Enter your domain or ip in your web browser.
+6. Enter your domain or ip in your web browser.